Things to Do in Belper, Derbyshire

-The contentious figure, Samuel Slater, known as ‘Father of the American Factory System’ in America – and as ‘Slater the Traitor’ in Britain – was born in Belper in 1768, and history can also be learned about at the North Mill exhibition.
+The contentious figure, Samuel Slater, known as ‘Father of the American Factory System’ in America – and as ‘Slater the Traitor’ in Britain – was born in Belper in 1768.
+Slater’s fascinating history can also be discovered at the North Mill exhibition.

-Belper also has several other industrial-era buildings and structures to marvel at throughout the town, including: the 18th century Horseshoe Weir, which stretches across the River Derwent; the imposing 19th Century red-bricked East Mill; and the 1834 George Brettle Warehouse.
+Belper has several other industrial-era buildings and structures to appreciate throughout the town.
+The list includes the 18th century Horseshoe Weir, which stretches across the River Derwent; the imposing 19th Century red-bricked East Mill; and the 1834 George Brettle Warehouse.

-Belper offers tranquillity at several access points to the Derwent River, most notably, the Belper River Gardens, which offers a picturesque location to relax near the riverside amongst flowerbeds and shrubberies.
+Belper offers tranquillity at several access points to the Derwent River, most notably, the Belper River Gardens.
+These offer a picturesque location to relax near the riverside amongst flowerbeds and shrubberies.

-Belper is also a Peak District retail epicentre, with an eclectic mix of independent purveyors, specialist stores, and a regular farmers market.
+Belper is also a popular Peak District retail hot spot, with an eclectic mix of independent purveyors, specialist stores, and a regular farmers market.
 This diverse shopping scene won the town the Great British High Street Award in 2014.

 The oldest structure which still stands in Belper is St. John’s Chapel, which dates to 1250 and was originally dedicated to St Thomas.